With Popcornflix, the promise is that “no movie is more than two clicks away.”

 But in a market that has giants like Amazon (Freevee), FOX (Tubi TV) and Paramount (Pluto TV) competing for market space, does the promise of free movies just a couple of clicks away do enough to attract users?

 Table of Contents

 - Final Thoughts

 For the purposes of this review, I installed the Popcornflix on my Android phone, iOS tablet and Roku streaming player.
 I also consumed the content through my laptop’s web browser.
-I have tested out each of these means of using Popcornflix, with the hope that my experience will help you decide if it is worth a try in your streaming life.
+I’ve tested out each of these means of using Popcornflix with the hope that my experience will help you decide if it’s worth a try for you.

 What Is Popcornflix?

 Popcornflix is a free on-demand streaming service that offers movies and TV episodes without the hassle of a monthly subscription.
 In exchange for the free content, Popcornflix inserts advertisements into the viewing experience.

 It’s a subsidiary of Screen Media Ventures, which calls itself one of the “largest independent distributors of motion pictures to the worldwide television market.”

 Since there is no charge to watch the content on Popcornflix, the sign-up process is extremely simple.
 The service is also available on a wide variety of platforms, so you shouldn’t have much trouble finding a way to consume it.

 Signing Up Is Optional